bolenge/body-data-validator/README.md

 })
 ```

+### Roadmap

+<a href="https://trello.com/invite/b/FJxAzsc6/ebc27d25fd036bb93e5e0105721c295d/body-data-validator" target="_blank">Click here</a> to open the new features roadmap

-### Features
+#### Features

-Features to be added in future versions:
+* Add the validation rule of a File field, with the possibility of specifying the type of file
+* Ability to add your own validation rules

-* i18n (internationalization or use of several languages for error messages)
+* Integration of the i18n system of error messages

 [@bolenge](https://github.com/bolenge)